Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/nlp_initialization/nlp_initialization.rst

 The initialization module within ``pyomo.devel.initialization`` is intended to provide methods to help initialize nonconvex nonlinear programs (NLPs).
-The goal is to increase the chance of finding a local minimizer (i.e., decrease the chance of getting stuck a point that locally minimizes infeasibility).
+The goal is to increase the chance of finding a local minimizer (i.e., decrease the chance of getting stuck at a point that locally minimizes infeasibility).
 If you are already able to solve your problem with a local NLP solver, these tools will not help you.
 Example usage is shown below.